Entitlement to financial assistance

 This only applies if you will be receiving care in your home, or if you are having a respite or temporary residential stay and you are in receipt of a qualifying benefit such as:

-DRE refers to any additional outgoings you have as a result of your disability, which you consider enable you to maintain your independence or quality of life.
+DRE refers to any additional outgoings you have as a result of your disability, which you consider necessary to enable you to maintain your independence or quality of life.

 What DRE may cover